acbland/Analysis-Install-R-Packages-Between-Computers/README.md

 I also added interactivity with being able to choose the packages file.

+The hashtags are where I left the colde from the r-blogger's website example code.

 I took off the last 6 characters of the computer name as I use a Mac and this is .local and did not want that in the file name.
 ```{r set_up}